 Additionally, pre‑commercialization must be a continuation of R&D performed in Québec by the corporation or on its behalf, and qualified expenditures must be incurred in Québec.

-A Québec corporation develops its core technology entirely outside Québec (e.g., in Ontario or abroad).
+A Québec corporation develops its core technology entirely outside Quebec (e.g., in Ontario or abroad).
 It then performs pre‑commercialization steps (certification tests, product design) in Québec and tries to claim CRIC for those steps.
 Not eligible.
 Why?
-The law requires pre‑commercialization to be undertaken in conjunction with R&D carried out in Québec; because the underlying R&D wasn’t conducted in Québec, the pre‑commercialization work fails the continuity requirement—even though it happened in Québec.
+The law requires pre‑commercialization to be undertaken in conjunction with R&D carried out in Québec; because the underlying R&D was not conducted in Québec, the pre‑commercialization work fails the continuity requirement—even though it happened in Québec.

 R&D activities follow the harmonized federal definitions:

-Pilot‑user validation, performance tuning for demanding clients, integration tests with client ecosystems, regulatory compliance checks (e.g., health), and support/maintenance planning—especially when they directly continue prior Québec R&D (including subcontracted work).
+Pilot‑user validation, performance tuning for demanding clients, integration tests with client ecosystems, regulatory compliance checks (e.g., health), and support/maintenance planning—when they continue directly after Québec R&D (including subcontracted work).

-Unsure whether your work qualifies for tax credits under CRIC Québec or how to separate R&D from pre‑commercialization?
+Unsure whether your work qualifies for tax credits or pre‑commercialization under CRIC Québec?
 Call 514‑765‑3333 or email info@emergex.com for a clear, second opinion and a deeper explanation tailored to your projects.

 Qualified expenditures (incurred in Québec) include:

-The basic rate is 20% and rises to 30% on the first $1M above the exclusion threshold, regardless of corporate assets.
+The basic rate is 20% and rises to 30% on the first $1M above the exclusion threshold, regardless of the value of corporate assets.

 You must first exceed the greater of: